|Spend the time||outdoors|

 |Appropriate for kids||no|

-Cell phone, vehicle, and weather-appropriate clothing may be required depending on level of activity.
+Training in hazardous weather either in person or online, access to a phone.
+Vehicle and weather-appropriate clothing may be required depending on level of activity.

 |Help forecasters determine what severe storms will do next|

 SKYWARN is a national network of over 300,000 volunteer weather spotters that is managed by NOAA's National Weather Service.
 The spotters are trained by one of the 122 local National Weather Service Forecast Offices on how to spot severe thunderstorms, tornadoes, hail, and flooding.
 In some parts of the country, spotters also report snowfall and ice accumulation.